For Approved Qualified Domestic Institutional Investors in China

-The Janus Henderson Global Dividend Index (JHGDI) is a long-term study into global dividend trends.
-It is a measure of progress that global firms are making in paying their investors an income on their capital, using 2009 as a base year with starting index value 100.
-It analyzes dividends paid every quarter by the 1,200 largest firms by market capitalization.
+The first-of-its-kind, this is a quarterly, long-term study into global dividend trends, analysing dividends paid by the 1,200 largest firms by market capitalisation.
+It is a measure of progress that global firms are making in paying their investors an income on their capital.

 Global dividends jumped 12.0% on a headline basis to a Q1 record of US$326.7bn

 boosted by the largest contribution from special dividends in nine years

 Banks, oil producers and vehicle manufacturers were significant drivers of Q1 growth